ACCESSORIES

 Mounting and Parallax

-Mount your scope as low as possible above the barrel with suitable mounting rings.
-Parallax refers to the apparent shift of a target when the viewing angle is changed.
-Higher-end scopes have an adjustable parallax to minimize these errors.
-Correctly setting the parallax ensures a more accurate shot, especially at different distances.
+Mount your rifle scope as low as possible above the barrel with suitable mounting rings.
+Parallax refers to the apparent shift of a target when changing the viewing angle.
+More expensive riflescopes have adjustable parallax to minimise these errors.
+Setting the parallax correctly ensures a more accurate shot, especially at different distances.

 Red Dot Scopes

-A red dot system uses a red dot as an aiming point, simplifying aiming without magnifying the image.
-Red dots are ideal for situations where quick and accurate aiming is important, such as in tactical shooting scenarios and dynamic shooting sports.
+A red dot system uses a red dot as an aiming scope, which simplifies aiming without magnifying the image.
+Red dots are ideal for situations where fast and accurate aiming is important, such as in tactical shooting scenarios and dynamic shooting sports.

-The main components of a scope are the lenses: the objective lens, erector lens, magnification lens, and eyepiece lens.
-The objective lens is located at the front of the tube and gathers light, which is then transmitted to the erector lens that inverts the image.
-The magnification lens enlarges the image, which is ultimately viewed through the eyepiece lens, close to the user’s eye.
+The main components of a rifle scope are the lenses: the objective lens, erector lens, magnifying lens and eyepiece lens.
+The objective lens is located at the front of the tube and collects light, which is then transferred to the erector lens that inverts the image.
+The magnifying lens magnifies the image, which is eventually viewed through the eyepiece lens, close to the user's eye.

-Light passes through the objective lens and is focused to a point within the scope, known as the focal point.
-The image is then inverted by the erector lens and passed to the magnification lens, which adjusts the magnification by moving toward the objective lens for increased magnification, and toward the eyepiece for decreased magnification.
-The eyepiece lens focuses the light and presents the image you see when looking through the scope.
+Light passes through the objective lens and is focused to a point within the scope, called the focal point.
+The image is then reversed by the erector lens and passed to the magnifying lens, which adjusts the magnification by moving towards the objective lens at increasing magnification, and towards the eyepiece lens at decreasing magnification.
+The eyepiece lens focuses the light and presents the image you see when looking through the rifle scope.

 Eyepiece and Eye Relief

-Eye relief is the distance between the shooter’s eye and the eyepiece where the full field of view is visible.
-Shorter eye relief means the scope needs to be mounted closer to the face, while longer eye relief, as seen in scout rifles, provides more space between the eyepiece and the eye, allowing for mounting further forward on the weapon.
+Eye relief is the distance between the shooter's eye and the eyepiece at which the full field of view is visible.
+Shorter eye relief means that the rifle scope should be mounted closer to the face, while longer eye relief, as in scout rifles, provides more space between the eyepiece and the eye, and can be mounted further forward on the weapon.

-Most scope lenses are waterproof and fogproof, essential for various shooting conditions.
-Waterproof scopes feature O-rings to keep moisture and dust out.
-To prevent condensation, the air inside the tube is replaced with gases like nitrogen or argon, which do not contain moisture.
+Most riflescope lenses are water- and fog-resistant, essential for various shooting conditions.
+Waterproof riflescopes are fitted with O-rings to keep out moisture and dust.
+To prevent condensation, the air inside the tube is replaced by gases such as nitrogen or argon, which do not contain moisture.

-The magnification of the scope indicates how many times larger the image appears compared to the naked eye.
-Some scopes have fixed magnification, such as a 3x40 scope that magnifies the image three times.
-Other scopes have variable magnification, denoted as 3-9x40, meaning the user can adjust the magnification from three to nine times.
+The magnification of the rifle scope indicates how often the image appears larger compared to the naked eye.
+Some riflescopes have fixed magnification, such as a 3x40 riflescope that magnifies the image three times.
+Other riflescopes have variable magnification, referred to as 3-9x40, meaning the user can adjust the magnification from three to nine times.

 Reticles and Their Functions

-The reticle, usually a crosshair pattern, can consist of fine wires or be etched on a glass plate.
-Different types of reticles, such as duplex, crosshairs, mil-dot, special purpose reticles (SPR), and bullet drop compensators (BDC), are designed for specific applications or ammunition calibers.
+The reticle, usually a cross-hair pattern, can consist of fine threads or be etched into a glass plate.
+Different types of reticles, such as duplex, cross-hairs, mil-dot, special purpose (SPR) and bullet drop compensator (BDC), are designed for specific applications or ammunition calibres.

-Use the windage (horizontal) and elevation (vertical) adjustments via knobs or turrets to zero the scope, so that the desired target is in the center of the reticle.
-Reticles such as mil-dot and BDC have markings to estimate where shots will land at different distances without resetting the scope.
+Use windage (horizontal) and elevation (vertical) adjustments via knobs or turrets to zero the rifle scope so that the desired target is in the centre of the reticle.
+Reticles such as mil-dot and BDC have markings to make estimates of where shots land at different distances without resetting the rifle scope.

-When purchasing a scope, it’s important to know how it should be mounted on your weapon and what size mounting rings are needed.
+When buying a rifle scope, it is important to know how to mount it on your gun and what size mounting rings are needed.
 Modern rifles often come with mounting bases such as a dovetail or a 1913 Picatinny rail.
-Mounting rings can be either two separate pieces or a single piece and should be properly matched to the diameter of the scope tube (1 inch or 30 millimeters).
+Mounting rings can consist of two separate parts or a single piece and must be correctly matched to the diameter of the rifle scope tube (1 inch or 30 millimetres).

-The height of the mounting rings depends on various factors such as the cheek rest on the stock, eye relief, the diameter of the objective lens, the type of action, and the bolt lever.
-Lower rings place the scope closer to the rifle, requiring a lower position for a good view, while higher rings provide more space for larger objective lenses and bolt-action handles.
+The height of mounting rings depends on several factors such as the cheek rest on the stock, eye relief, the diameter of the objective lens, the type of action and the lever of the lock.
+Lower rings place the scope closer to the rifle and require a lower position for good visibility, while higher rings allow more room for larger objective lenses and grips for lock actions.

 Aligning the Reticle and Adjusting Eye Relief

-The reticle of your scope is the image you see on the lens that indicates where the weapon is aimed.
-It’s usually a cross, but many variations are possible, such as circles and Xs.
+The reticle of your rifle scope is the image you see on the lens that indicates where the weapon is aimed.
+It is usually a cross, but many variations are possible, such as circles and exes.
 With the mounting rings loose, rotate the scope until the reticle is properly aligned.
-Then adjust the distance from the lens to your eye to ensure it doesn’t hit your eye during recoil.
+Then adjust the distance from the lens to your eye to ensure it does not hit your eye on recoil.

 Different Parts of the Scope

-While there are many manufacturers, almost all use the same basic components: the housing, the eyepiece, the objective lens, the shoulder, and the knobs for windage, elevation, and parallax.
-The shoulder of the scope is where the diameter increases to hold the objective lens.
+Although there are many manufacturers, almost all use the same basic parts: the housing, the eyepiece, the objective lens, the shoulder, and the knobs for windage, elevation and parallax.
+The shoulder of the rifle scope is where the diameter increases to hold the objective lens.
 The windage and elevation knobs move the reticle sideways and up and down, respectively.
-Parallax knobs are rarely adjusted and affect the movement of the reticle relative to the target.
+Parallax knobs are rarely adjusted and affect the movement of the reticle in relation to the target.

-A fixed lens offers one level of magnification, while a variable lens has a ring that allows you to choose between different levels of magnification.
-Most scopes are fixed, but if you have a variable lens, you can adjust the magnification with the ring between the shoulder and the objective lens.
+A single lens offers one level of magnification, while a variable lens has a ring that allows you to choose between different levels of magnification.
+Most riflescopes are single lens, but if you have a variable lens, you can adjust the magnification with the ring between the shoulder and the objective lens.

-You can determine the power of your scope by looking at the model number.
-A scope with the model number "4 x 30" means that the image appears four times larger through the scope than with the naked eye, and the objective lens has a diameter of 30 millimeters.
-Variable power models such as "4-12 x 32" mean that the magnification can be adjusted between four and twelve times.
+You can determine the power of your rifle scope by looking at its model number.
+A rifle scope with the model number "4 x 30" means that the image appears four times larger through the scope than with the naked eye, and the objective lens has a diameter of 30 millimetres.
+Variable power models such as "4-12 x 32" mean the magnification can be adjusted between four and 12 times.

 Eye Relief

-Eye relief is the distance from the eyepiece to your eye where you can see the full field of view.
-Stronger magnification requires narrower eye relief to see your target properly.
-Eye relief distances are often indicated as a range, such as 3-9x, meaning the correct eye relief is between 3 and 9 inches from the eyepiece.
+Eye relief is the distance from the eyepiece to your eye at which you can see the full field of view.
+Higher magnification requires closer eye relief to see your target properly.
+Eye relief distances are often given as a range, such as 3-9x, meaning the correct eye relief is between 3 and 9 inches from the eyepiece.

 Sight Picture

-Without a scope, a good sight picture involves aligning the rear and front sights.
-With a scope, it’s about centering the reticle in your field of view and positioning it over your target.
-Your sight picture should form a perfectly centered circle with no black edges on one side.
+Without a rifle scope, a good sight picture involves aligning the rear and front sights.
+With a rifle scope, it involves centring the reticle in your field of view and positioning it over your target.
+Your sight image should form a perfectly centred circle with no black edges on one side.

-Adjusting Based on the Impact of Your Rounds
+Adjust based on the Impact of your Rounds

-Be as consistent as possible when firing rounds at the target and assess where they land.
-If you’re consistent, the rounds should land in the same area.
-Adjust the windage to move the impact left or right and the elevation to move the impact up or down.
+Be as consistent as possible when firing rounds at the target and assess where they impact.
+If you are consistent, the rounds should impact in the same area.
+Adjust windage to move the impact left or right and elevation to move the impact up or down.

-Some advanced scopes allow you to adjust a third variable: parallax.
+Some advanced rifle scopes let you adjust a third variable: parallax.
 Parallax is the movement of the target relative to the reticle when you move your eye.
-A parallax issue can cause the target and reticle to appear on different optical planes.
-Adjust the parallax by moving your head while looking through the scope and adjusting the parallax knob until the reticle no longer appears to move.
+A problem with parallax can make the target and reticle appear to be on different optical planes.
+Adjust the parallax by moving your head while looking through the scope and adjusting the parallax knob until the reticle no longer appears to be moving.

 Zeroing the Rifle

 Once you understand how to adjust the scope, you can zero the rifle.
-This involves shooting at a known distance and adjusting the scope so that the reticle precisely matches the impact point of the rounds.
-Use a bipod or shooting table to keep the weapon steady while shooting to eliminate variables such as heartbeats, breathing, and muscle fatigue.
+This involves shooting at a known distance and adjusting the scope so that the reticle exactly matches the point of impact of the rounds.
+Use a bipod or shooting table to hold the weapon steady while you shoot to eliminate variables such as heartbeats, breathing and muscle fatigue.

-Protect your scope’s lenses with lens caps when not in use.
+Protect the lenses of your rifle scope with lens covers when not in use.
 Use a lens brush to remove dirt or sediment and avoid cleaning the lenses with non-optical cloths.
-Use lens cleaning fluid and microfiber cloths to remove fingerprints or smudges.
-Store your scope in a cool, dry place away from direct sunlight and extreme temperatures.
+Use lens cleaning fluid and lens wipes to remove fingerprints or smudges.
+Store your rifle scope in a cool, dry place away from direct sunlight and extreme temperatures.